From romaine lettuce to dairy products, beware of the dangerous foods you probably have in your kitchen.

 Modern medicine, especially vaccines, have drastically reduced the likelihood of getting infected by a deadly disease in first world countries.

 But new strains, unvaccinated people, and other unforeseen factors can still pose a threat, and when an outbreak does occur, disease can spread like wildfire.
 This is especially true in third world countries, where access to medicine is lacking.
-These are the 8 recent disease outbreaks you need to know about to keep yourself safe.
+These are just eight recent disease outbreaks you need to know about to keep yourself safe.

 1. Yellow Fever - Nigeria